 Cerumen (or ear wax) – is actually required to help prevent dust and dirt from entering our ears.
 It’s a natural substance which protects the delicate lining of the ear canal and provides a line of defence against bacteria, fungal infections and water.

-By having wax carefully and correctly removed by a professional, you can ensure your ear canal is protected and improve your hearing once again.
+By having wax carefully and correctly removed by a professional, you can ensure your ear canal is protected and take steps to improve your hearing.

-Ear Wax Microsuction FAQ
+Ear wax microsuction FAQ